 Leopard gecko hides are dedicated places where your lizard can feel safe and comfortable.
 These hides are where the gecko can rest, sleep, and hide from other pets and people.
-Reptiles like leopard geckos can easily become stressed living in captivity and that stress can create both health and behavioral problems.
+Reptiles like leopard geckos can easily become stressed living under human care and that stress can create both health and behavioral problems.

 A stressed leopard gecko may not eat well or be able to reproduce.
 Before we get into telling you how to make a moist hide for a leopard gecko, it’s important to first understand why it’s required in the first place.